Ekuaappiah/mini-project/README.md

 LIMITATIONS AND FUTURE ENHANCEMENT
-● Asthisisaprototype,ituseslocalstorageforuserauthenticationand storing user data.
+● As this is a prototype, it uses local storage for user authentication and storing user data.
 In a production version, a proper database and server-side authentication should be used.
-● Thesearchfunctionalityinthisprototypeislimitedtosearchingfor other fields of interests.
+● The search functionality in this prototype is limited to searching for other fields of interests.
 A more advanced matching algorithm can be implemented in the future to add search for other students.

 CONCLUSION
 The Campus Connect Web Application prototype demonstrates the core features and functionality of a platform where students can connect, explore, and collaborate based on their academic and professional interests.
 With the potential for further development and enhancements, Campus Connect could become a valuable tool for students on the KNUST campus to find like-minded peers and foster academic and professional growth.
-DETAILS
-APPIAH EMMANUELLA emmanuellaekuaappiah@gmail.com BSC COMPUTER SCIENCE YEAR 3
-0592649181